Posts Tagged ‘Sherwin Williams’

 Primary Suite

-As with all my designs, the primary suite is meant to be a restful retreat for the homeowners.
+The primary suite is designed as a restful luxury retreat for the homeowners.
 The oversized room features a stunning four-poster bed at one end, while the opposite end offers a seating area where the couple can relax and watch TV away from the main living area.

 The home may be in the country, but we had to include all the modern amenities for comfort such as the remote controlled shades and black out curtains.
 Imagine waking up, pressing a button and seeing llamas and horses outside—such a dream!